Skip to content

 1. Know what is behind your target line.
 Whether you are shooting at a bullseye target, a deer target, or a bale of hay, you should always know what is behind your target.
 You should also know what isn’t behind your target line, and that should be humans, animals, and anything you don’t want filled with holes.

-2. Keep arrows pointed downrange in a safe direction.
-This is in case you accidently let an arrow go.
+2. Keep arrows pointed downward in a safe direction, just in case you accidentally let an arrow go.

 3. Keep arrow tips covered when not in use.
 When walking around with retrieved arrows, cover the pointed tips.